 The multiple is one of the most important pieces of the equation and is affected by dozens of business-related factors.
-These factors cover a wide variety of financial, traffic and operational aspects, but ultimately boil down to the transferability, sustainability and scalability of the business.
+These factors cover a wide variety of financial, traffic and operational aspects, but ultimately come down to the transferability, sustainability y scalability of the business.

 One of the methods we use is known as Earnings-Multiple.
 In a public company, this tends to manifest itself as P/E, EV/EBITDA and EV/Sales multiples or other iterations of these core metrics.

-In the world of internet businesses, investors have increasingly turned to the multiple-based methodology because of its simplicity in the face of limited financial or comparable data.
-This method stipulates that the buyer should arrive at a valuation by multiplying the seller's discretionary cash flow (DCF) by a multiple that is appropriate for the business.
+In the world of internet business, investors have increasingly turned to the multiple basis methodology because of its simplicity in the face of limited financial or comparable data.
+This method stipulates that the purchaser must arrive at a valuation by multiplying the seller's discretionary cash flow (SDC) by a multiple that is appropriate for the business.
 However, as mentioned above, the variability of multiples limits the applicability of this method and may require third party support.